Skip to main content

 Protected Health Information versus Wellness Data

-The distinction between what the law considers Protected Health Information (PHI) and what it views as general is the fulcrum upon which digital health privacy balances.
+The distinction between what the law considers Protected Health Information (PHI) and what it views as general wellness data is the fulcrum upon which digital health privacy balances.
 This classification dictates the legal obligations of the organizations handling your information.

 Defining the Boundaries of Your Data